sourcemeta/learnjsonschema.com/content/2020-12/core/schema.markdown

   }
 }
 {{</schema>}}
 * _Embedded schemas within a bundled JSON document can have their own `$schema` declarations.
-This allows different parts of your schema to use the most suitable dialect for their specific needs, ensuring accurate validation and flexibility._
+This allows different parts of your schema to use the most suitable dialect for their specific needs, ensuring accurate validation and flexibility.
+Check out [this](https://json-schema.org/blog/posts/bundling-json-schema-compound-documents) blog to learn more about schema bundling._